TEJAR-EDDY/VLSI_MINI_PROJECTS/washing_machine_controller/README.md

 ---

----

 ✨ *This repo evolves from a simple Verilog FSM into a **complete verification-ready project**, demonstrating both RTL design and modern verification methodologies (UVM, coverage, formal).
 It’s my digital lab to showcase learning and growth in VLSI design & verification.*

----

-👉 Do you also want me to create a **`README template.md`** that you can reuse for *all future VLSI projects* (e.g., SPI, I2C, UART, APB, AXI) so you just fill in sections instead of rewriting every time?